 6 injured in Stafford County crash

 WICHITA, Kan.
-(KWCH) - Six people were hurt in a crash in Stafford County on Tuesday including three children.
+(KWCH) - Three children were among six people hurt in a crash Tuesday morning in Stafford County.

-The Kansas Highway Patrol said a westbound 2016 GMC Sierra crossed the center lane and struck a 2011 Dodge Charger head southeast of St. John.
+In the crash reported about 9:40 a.m., the Kansas Highway Patrol said a westbound 2016 GMC Sierra crossed the center lane and struck a 2011 Dodge Charger head-on southeast of St. John.

 The driver of the Sierra was taken to Stafford Hospital with suspected injuries.